cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-04-03-real-time-financial-fraud-detection.md

 However, truly deploying a GNNs in production for each event requires a fast graph database or in-memory graph store.

 AWS demonstrated a prototype using Amazon Neptune (graph DB) + DGL (Deep Graph Library) to serve GNNs predictions in real-time by querying a subgraph around the target node for each inference.[^3]
-This kind of pipeline can score within a second or two, which may be acceptable for certain use cases (e.g. online account opening fraud).
+This kind of pipeline can score within a second or two, which may be acceptable for certain use cases (e.g., online account opening fraud).
 For high-frequency card transactions (which need sub-second decisions), a full GNNs might still be too slow today unless heavily optimized.

 An alternative is what Nvidia suggests: use GNNs offline to produce node embeddings or risk scores, then feed those into a super-fast inference system (like an XGBoost model or a rules engine) for the real-time decision.[^4]